ocaml/dune/doc/dune-files.rst

     (include_subdirs qualified)

-to a ``dune`` file, Dune will to consider that all the modules in their directory and sub-directories, adding a prefix to the module name in the usual Coq style for sub-directories.
+to a ``dune`` file, Dune will consider all the modules in the directory and its sub-directories, adding a prefix to the module name in the usual Coq style for sub-directories.
 For example, file ``A/b/C.v`` will be module ``A.b.C``.